-When shipped from the factory, the cable leads and terminal collars (2) were encapsulated in heat-shrink tubing (3), and bonded to the terminal plate (19) with silicone adhesive to provide a water-tight seal.
-If this insulating material has been damaged or removed during maintenance, it must be replaced using materials and equipment approved by Gorman-Rupp (see the Parts List Manual for repair kits).
+When shipped from the factory, the cable leads and terminal collars (12 and 24) were encapsulated in heat-shrink tubing (10 and 27), and bonded to the terminal plate (22) with silicone adhesive to provide a water-tight seal.
+If this insulating material has been damaged or removed during maintenance, it must be replaced using materials and equipment approved by Gorman-Rupp (see the parts list for repair kits).

 Heat-shrink tubing must be used to seal the power and control cable leads to the terminals before bonding the leads to the terminal plate.
 If silicone adhesive is not available in the field, a commercially available potting kit may be used to bond the connections to the terminal plate.
-If this alternate sealing method is used, refer to the instructions in Sealing Terminal Plate Connections With Potting Compound.
+If this alternate seal method is used, refer to the instructions in Sealing Terminal Plate Connections With Potting Compound.
 Use only materials and heating equipment approved by Gorman-Rupp for field repairs.

 Before resealing the power and control cables, remove all the old adhesive material (or potting compound) from the leads, terminal collars, and terminal plate.
 Inspect all parts for damage, and replace as required.
-If the rubber bonding material on the terminal plate (19) is severely worn or cracked, the terminal plate must be replaced.
-If the bonding material has been noticeably compressed, it should be supplemented with two gaskets contained in the overhaul gasket kit (see Options listed in the Parts List Manual).